jhpark16/JavaTitrationApplet/README.md

 This panel shows how the pH changed during the titration.
 The pH vs volume curve is steepest around the endpoint, which means the volume of solution #2 at the endpoint can be read off of the pH vs volume graph.

 7. Calculating the concentration of unknown solution #1<br>
 Using the volume of solution #1 and #2 and the concentration of #2, the concentration of solution #1 can be calculated.
-Use the data obtained from this panel and the previous panel (panels 6 and 7).
+Use the data obtained from the previous panels (panels 5 and 6).

 8. Certificate of titration performance<br>
 This page shows the certificate of your virtual titration experiment.
+The certificate changes by the accuracy of the titration result.

 ## License
 JavaTitrationApplet is licensed under <B>the MIT License</B> - see the `LICENSE` file for details.